oinam/stories/_posts/2017/2017-01-18-technology-and-the-depletion-of-real-grit-and-raw-intelligence.md

 “huh!”

-Kids these days are losing touch with real grit and raw intelligence. ;-) The camera she referred to is a simple Home Security [Canary](https://canary.is/) that we have it watching over the family.
+Kids these days are losing touch with real grit and raw intelligence.
+The camera she referred to is a simple Home Security [Canary](https://canary.is/) that we have it watching over the family in the living room.
 It was just a matter of knowing a rough time and watching it from there.

 Anyway, her mom found the item, while we were trying to figure out the nearest timeline to watch.